Alexander-Rados/Final-Project/Final-Project-Master.md

 variables provided by both FanGraphs and Baseball Savant.
-Considering the large amount of statistics available, along with some variables being used as inputs for other variables (strikeout rates having a massive impact on one’s fielding independent pitching, for example), PCA would be a smart way to deciphering the most important aspects of each variable while also not having an issue with correlation throughout.
+Considering the large amount of statistics available, along with some variables being used as inputs for other variables (strikeout rates having a massive impact on one’s fielder independent pitching, for example), PCA would be a smart way to deciphering the most important aspects of each variable while also not having an issue with correlation throughout.